Volitional Control of the Paretic Hand Post-Stroke Increases Finger Stiffness and Resistance to Robot-Assisted Movement: INTRODUCTION

-Quantifying changes to muscle tone, often by modeling their effects on movement with stiffness parameters~\cite{cha2020}, has long been a focus of research for stroke rehabilitation.
-Multiple groups have developed devices to continuously monitor muscle tone while the fingers are passively stretched~\cite{kanosue1983, kamper2000, wang2021}, including some that investigated the dependency of stiffness fluctuation with speed of robotic pertubation~\cite{zhang2019, cruz2010}.
-Ranzani et al. were able to embed perturbation-based resistive measurements into a robotic therapy regimen in order to monitor the evolution of muscle tone over the course of a session~\cite{ranzani2023}.
+Quantifying changes in muscle tone, often by modeling their effects on movement with stiffness parameters~\cite{cha2020}, has long been a focus of research for stroke rehabilitation.
+Multiple groups have monitored muscle tone while the fingers are passively stretched~\cite{kanosue1983, kamper2000, wang2021}, including some that investigated the dependency of stiffness fluctuation with speed of robotic pertubation~\cite{zhang2019, cruz2010}.
+Ranzani et al. embedded resistive stiffness measurements into a robotic therapy regimen to monitor the evolution of muscle tone over the course of a session~\cite{ranzani2023}.
 Others have studied effects from attempting to move the limb even when motor dysfunction prevents execution of movement~\cite{wang2019}.
-McPherson and Dewald used isometric exercises to observe increased muscle tone distally during maximal muscular contractions with the proximal upper limb~\cite{mcpherson2022, mcpherson2019}.
+McPherson and Dewald used isometric exercises to observe increased muscle tone distally during maximal muscular contractions at the proximal upper limb~\cite{mcpherson2022, mcpherson2019}.
 However, prior methods have only studied muscle tone when the hand is passively moved or does not move.
-A significant gap remains in our understanding of the effects of muscle tone in the context of \textit{active hand and arm movement under volitional control}, especially for users who require assistance to fully open the hand.
+A significant gap remains in our understanding of the effects of muscle tone in the context of \textit{active hand-arm movement under volitional control}, especially for users who require assistance to fully open the hand.